 Who can not file Form I-130?

-According to USCIS, you cannot file Form I-130 for a natural parent if you “gained lawful permanent resident status or U.S. citizenship through adoption or as a special immigrant juvenile.”
-Similarly, you cannot file Form I-130 for an adoptive parent or adopted child “if the adoption took place after the child turned 16 years of age, or if the child has not been in the legal custody and has not lived with the parents for at least two years before filing the petition.”
+According to USCIS, you cannot file Form I-130 for a birth parent if you “gained lawful permanent resident status or U.S. citizenship through adoption or as a special immigrant juvenile.”
+Similarly, you cannot file Form I-130 for an adoptive parent “if the adoption took place after the child turned 16 years of age, or if the child has not been in the legal custody and has not lived with the parents for at least two years before filing the petition.”
 It is important to know the complete list of conditions that exclude eligibility for filing Form I-130.

 How do I obtain a birth certificate for a green card?